umerali06/SELF-INTRODUCTION-BY-UMER-ALI/README.md

 ## 7. Projects and Experience

 Throughout my academic career, I have undertaken several projects that have honed my **development skills**.
 These projects range from creating **responsive web applications** to developing complex algorithms.
 Each project has been a learning experience, contributing to my growth as a developer..

+## 8. Personal Interests

+Beyond academics, I have a keen interest in **Artificial Intelligence and Machine Learning**.
+I believe these technologies are the future, and I am committed to building a career in these domains.
+Additionally, I enjoy playing **cricket**, which helps me maintain a healthy balance between work and leisure.